sandraccris/data_mid_bootcamp_project_regression/README.md

 This is a project developed during IRONHACK Data Analytics Bootcamp, with the aim to build a Machine Learning Regression Model to predict the housing prices in King County, Washington State.

-Also a dashboard was developed to present to the Senior management of the Real Estate Company exploring the characteristics of the houses.
+Also a dashboard was developed to present to the Senior management of the Real Estate Company to explore the characteristics of the houses and to provide some valuable insights.

 Resources: Python, SQL, Tableau